inyong37/Study/_Computer/Software/System.md

       - Android Automotive OS (used for infortainment system of vehicle)
     - Android Things
     - Chrome OS
+  - Google TV (by Google, Intel, Sony, and Logitech, from October 2010)
   - webOS (by LG Electronics, from February 2013)
     - webOS Open Source Edition (OSE)
     - Open webOS (by Hewlett-Packard, from April 2010)